ballerina-platform/module-ballerina-http/docs/proposals/introducing-initial-support-for-hateoas.md

 - Resource names of the resources connected to
 - Relation (i.e. cancel, edit, payment, etc)

 None of this information is captured in the resource signatures at the moment.
-Therefore, in order to add these additional information, `@ResourceConfig` annotation is enriched with the following record and the name field.
+Therefore, in order to add this additional information, `@ResourceConfig` annotation is enriched with the following record and the name field.

 ```ballerina